-- •Incidence the number of cases of the disease; - Incidence rate the percentage of the population who will develop the disease within given boundaries, for example 7 women per 100,000 female population might develop the disease each year; - Mortality the number of deaths from the disease; - Mortality rate the percentage of the population who will die from the disease within given boundaries, for example 3 per 100,000 female population might die from the disease each year; - •5-year prevalence the number of people living with 5 years of a diagnosis; - Survival rates the percentage of those affected by the disease who are alive at a certain time point beyond diagnosis, for example, 5-year survival rate is the percentage of women alive 5 years after their diagnosis; - •5-year conditional survival the proportion of those alive who survived the first year, and subsequently went on to survive five years; - Population-based cancer registries (PBCRs) a core component of cancer control strategy.
+- Incidence the number of cases of the disease - Incidence rate the percentage of the population who will develop the disease within given boundaries, for example 7 women per 100,000 female population might develop the disease each year - Mortality the number of deaths from the disease - Mortality rate the percentage of the population who will die from the disease within given boundaries, for example 3 per 100,000 female population might die from the disease each year - 5-year prevalence the number of people living within 5 years of a diagnosis

+- Survival rates the percentage of those affected by the disease who are alive at a certain time point beyond diagnosis, for example, 5-year survival rate is the percentage of women alive 5 years after their diagnosis - 5-year conditional survival the proportion of those alive who survived the first year, and subsequently went on to survive five years - Population-based cancer registries (PBCRs) - a core component of cancer control strategy.
 A PBCR systematically collects information from multiple sources on all reportable cancers occurring in a geographically defined population.
-The purpose of a PBCR is to provide information on cancer burden and to assess possible causes of cancer in the community, as well as to carry out studies on prevention, early detection and screening, and cancer care.
+The purpose of a PBCR is to provide information on cancer burden and to assess possible causes of cancer in the community, as well as to carry out studies on prevention, early detection and screening, and cancer care - Social Demographic Index (SDI) a summary measure, comprising of average income per capita, educational attainment, and total fertility rate (TFR), that identifies where countries or other geographic areas are situated on the spectrum of development - Human Development Index (HDI) a summary measure used to evaluate the level of human development in each country.
+It is defined using three key aspects of human development: health, knowledge, and standard of living